The following guidelines will be followed when re-opening Soccer fields, Sports Complexes and Multipurpose fields.

 - *This list does not include all possible symptoms.
 Please call your medical provider for any other symptoms that are severe or concerning to you

-Fan attendance is limited to the number of people in a household of the players on the team.
+Fan attendance is limited to 2 adults per player* on the team.
+(This limit does not pertain to children.)
 Fans must bring their own chairs or stand.
 Fans should keep six feet of social distancing between different household units.

 - CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain.